massylmoudoud/DynaSTI_Gretsi2025/ReadMe.md

 Running the script will:
 - Plot the example of simulation data used in the paper (Figure1)
 - Run the optimization for the three methods on a reduced grid of hyperparameters to produce Figure 2.
-(To run on the full grid of parameters as in the paper use the commend **`bash run_simulations.sh full`** )
+(To run on the full grid of parameters as in the paper use the command **`bash run_simulations.sh full`**)

-- Evaluate the three methods for the best set of hyperparameters for 100 realizations of the simulation data.
+- Evaluate the three methods for the best set of hyperparameters for 25 realizations of the simulation data (and with 100 realizations with the option
+**`bash run_simulations.sh full`**).
 - Plot the box plot of the reconstruction error on these realizations (Figure 3)
 - Evaluate the effect of initialization scaling on the convergence of the methods and plot the corresponding Figure 4.
 - Save all the figures presented in the paper in the folder `notebooks/figs`

 >[!IMPORTANT]
->It should be noted that for the study of the effect of hyperparameters, we evaluated 1008 combinations.
+>It should be noted that for the study of the effect of hyperparameters, we evaluated 1008 combinations and the box plot Figure 3 is generated with 100 realizations.
->Running these evaluations took more than 3 hours while using 52 CPU cores.
+>Running these evaluations took 5 hours while using 52 CPU cores.
->With fewers cores, it will take much longer.
+>With fewer cores, it will take much longer.
->The default behavior of the provided code is to run on a reduced grip of 108 parameters.
+>The default behavior of the provided code is to run on a reduced grip of 108 hyperparameters and generate the box plot with 25 realizations.
->You can run full the evaluation by adding the parameter `full` to the commend:
+>You can run the full evaluation by adding the parameter `full` to the command:
 >**`bash run_simulations.sh full`**